pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

 Providing user data
 """""""""""""""""""
-Custom commands to be run on VDU once it is spawned can be specified in a VNFD template as user data.
+Custom commands to be run on VDU once it is spawned can be specified in a MEAD template as user data.

 ::